sanazv/CarND-Traffic-Sign-Classifier-Project/writeup.md

 6. Relu activation
 7. Max Pooling layer (2x2) with stride 2x2
 8. and finally two fully connected layers
+The reason I chose this well known architecture is that this network works well in classification on images and my experience in the previous lab on alphabet clafficiation confirms that.
+This time the dataset is in color, but I also added grayscale cases to it.
 As for the hyper parameters, after some trial and error, I setteled for the following values: learning rate = 0.001 batch size = 64